jeroenvansaane/Deep-Learning-Based-Intrusion-Detection-NSL-KDD/README.md

 # Deep Learning based Intrusion Detection on NSL-KDD

 The presented model is a neural network solution built with Keras’s Sequential API and contains two experimental models.
-The model is benchmarked with the NSL-KDD dataset (improved version of the KDD CUP 99 dataset).
+The model is benchmarked with the NSL-KDD dataset (Improved version of the KDD CUP 99 Dataset).

 ## Tools